A U.S. Jobs Update: Making Sense of Employment Numbers, Hurricane Impact And More

 I would not worry about September’s jobs report; it is likely to be a one-off month.
 Most economists believe the decline in payrolls will be temporary as well.
 As I noted in a prior commentary, economic data released over the next few months will be noisy.
 Historically, major hurricanes have had a near term impact on growth followed by a slow rebound as people start to rebuild and move forward.
 The net impact for the overall U.S. economy should be minimal.

 The labor market remains healthy and should help the broad economy continue to move forward at a gradual pace.
-With international growth positive as well, as Michael List talked about in last week’s commentary, things bode well for stock market returns for the remainder of the year.
+With international growth positive as well, things bode well for stock market returns for the remainder of the year.

 Is your portfolio on track to help you meet your goals?
 If you would like to discuss the U.S. labor market in further detail, or how our outlook affects your portfolio construction, contact your Security National Bank Wealth Management team